webpagearshi/BlinkitData/README.md

 [![ Design Inspiration!](/assets/design-inspo.png "AMS by night by @xavitribo")](https://www.instagram.com/p/Cqk0o1HD-vh/)

 I have not used any text in this data art to give the effect of a painting.
-You can hover over each element to discover the story behind the art work.
+You can hover over each element to discover the story behind the artwork.

 ## Attributions

-1. Credits and thanks to @joanneamarisa for the very each to understand tutorials which helped me learn p5.js in a very short time.
+1. Credits and thanks to @joanneamarisa for the very easy-to-understand tutorials which helped me learn p5.js in a very short time.

 2. Thanks to The Coding Train tutorials